 Ms. Morgan received a B.S.F.S. from Georgetown University in 1992 and completed her J.D., with honors, from George Mason University School of Law in 1998.

-Ms. Morgan is a member of the American Bar Association, the New York State Bar Association, and The Sedona Conference Working Groups 1 (Electronic Document Retention and Production), 6 (International Electronic Information Management, Discovery and Disclosure), and 11 (Data Security and Privacy Liability).
+Ms. Morgan is a member of the American Bar Association, the New York State Bar Association, and The Sedona Conference Working Groups 1 (Electronic Document Retention and Production, for which she was recently appointed to the Steering Committee), 6 (International Electronic Information Management, Discovery and Disclosure), and 11 (Data Security and Privacy Liability).

-Lan Hoang focuses her practice on complex commercial litigation matters in the areas of bankruptcy, business torts, professional malpractice, breach of contract and intellectual property.
+Lan Hoang focuses her practice on complex commercial litigation matters in the areas of financial fraud and asset recovery, intellectual property, business torts, insolvency, professional malpractice, breach of contract and insurance coverage.
 Her experience involves proceedings in federal and state courts, as well as arbitrations and mediations.
-Lan served on the Supreme Court of New Jersey District Ethics Committee, District V-A, from 2010 through 2014 investigating and prosecuting grievances against New Jersey attorneys charged with unethical conduct under the Rules of Professional Responsibility adopted by the Supreme Court of New Jersey.
+Lan served on the Supreme Court of New Jersey District Ethics Committee, District V-A from 2010 through 2014, investigating and prosecuting grievances against New Jersey attorneys charged with unethical conduct under the Rules of Professional Responsibility adopted by the Supreme Court of New Jersey.
 She also served on ethics hearing panels considering grievances against attorneys.

 Lan is on the faculty of the Practicing Law Institute and has served as chair for the New Jersey Basic CLE Marathon.
-She also is co-chair of the Women's Steering Committee for the firm's New York office and is a member of the firm's Diversity Committee.
+She also is the former co-chair of the firm’s New York Women's Committee, and a current member of the New York office’s Diversity Committee and Recruiting Committee.

 Represented a major publishing firm in a putative class action brought by an author alleging breach of contract and breach of both good faith and fair dealing of the foreign royalties provision of a publishing agreement.